velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/AddWorkspaceToPolicy.md

 Confirms that a workspace really is whitelisted on a capacity, then rebuilds that capacity's rules. **Writes nothing to Dataverse except an error, and only when one occurs.**

-> **Built, and being converted.** The flow exists as an instant flow with a Power Apps (V2) trigger.
-Two changes are in flight: the trigger swap immediately below, and the try/catch scopes in Step 7.
+> **Built in the customer environment — not verified against an export.** Both conversions below are **done**: the Dataverse trigger replaced the Power Apps (V2) one, and the try/catch scopes are in place.
+The tables below are kept as the record of how the flow got here.
+The solution cannot be exported out of that environment, so action names, `runAfter` wiring and expressions here have **not** been reconciled against the live definition — treat any disagreement as the flow being right and this document being stale.

 > ## Converting the built flow — 2026-09-11
 >